External ID Integration

 POST /v1/users/ozz_usr_abc123/plan/generate β uses Ozzie UUID

-POST /v1/users/ozz_usr_abc123/chat/messages β uses Ozzie UUID
+POST /v1/users/ozz_usr_abc123/chat/completion β uses Ozzie UUID

 Best for: integrations where you want full control over user creation, or where you need to store the Ozzie UUID in your own database.